musashi-13/Crazylibs/README.md

 # Crazylibs
  Made with Python

-It is based on the board game Mablibs.
+It is based on the board game _Madlibs_.

 ## Features:
 * Many stories to chose from.